Hilda of Whitby: Whitby Abbey

 Hilda was succeeded as abbess by Eanflæd, widow of King Oswiu, and their daughter, Ælfflæd.
 From then onward we know nothing about the abbey at Whitby until it was destroyed by the Danish invaders in 867.
 After the Norman conquest that began in 1066 AD, monks from Evesham re-founded the abbey as a Benedictine house for men.
 Thus it continued until the Dissolution of the Monasteries by Henry VIII in 1539.

 There is said to be the wraith of St Hilda, who appears in the ruins wrapped in a shroud, and the bells of the abbey can be heard ringing under the water, where they sank with the ship taking them to London after the abbey was dismantled.

 Churches

 Two churches in Whitby (Roman Catholic and Anglican), have been dedicated under her patronage and another, in Bilsborrow, Lancashire.

-Other Anglican Churches dedicated to St Hilda in Northern England include St Hilda's Church, South Shields, one in the Cross Green area of Leeds, and another in Jesmond, Newcastle upon Tyne.
+Other Anglican Churches dedicated to St Hilda in Northern England include St Hilda's Church, South Shields, one in the Cross Green area of Leeds, one in the Prestwich Area of Manchester, one in the Stretford Area of Manchester, and another in Jesmond, Newcastle upon Tyne.
 It was opened in September 1882.
-There is a statue of St Hilda in the nave, depicting her as the Mother of her Abbey at Whitby.
+An orthodox Christian church dedicated to her is due to open in Halifax West Yorkshire in 2025.There is a statue of St Hilda in the nave, depicting her as the Mother of her Abbey at Whitby.
 She also appears in a stained glass window at the east end of the church.
 The church still is active and a sung mass is held there every Sunday.
 Several small streets in the immediate area are named after the church -- St Hilda's Mount, St Hilda's Road, among them.
+St Hilda's Church, Crofton Park, in the Diocese of Southwark, is also dedicated to St Hilda.